fai9al7dad/moeen-flutter-engine/README.md

 - [ ] words on right column cant be highlighted -> quran screen
 - [ ] need to add remaining fonts
+- [ ] on highlight word, first show new color with state, then refresh

 ## improvments